Pinedah/ESCOM_advanced-databases/README.md

 ## 📂 Repository Structure
 ```
 📦 AdvancedDatabases
+ ┣ 📂 datasets         # Datasets, databases and resources
+ ┣ 📂 period1          # Homework and exercises from Period 1
- ┣ 📂 lectures          # Notes and slides
+ ┣ 📂 period1          # Homework and exercises from Period 2
- ┣ 📂 assignments       # Homework and exercises
+ ┣ 📂 period1          # Homework and exercises from Period 3
  ┣ 📂 projects         # Final projects and case studies
  ┣ 📜 README.md        # This file
 ```